What Is FHA Loan?

 Home Purchase: Mortgage loans (including FHA loans) are commonly used to finance the purchase of a new or existing home.

 Home Improvements: Personal loans or home equity loans can fund renovations, repairs, or upgrades like a new kitchen, roof, or HVAC system.
+For some, refinancing with FHA mortgage programs can also help cover improvement costs.

 Vehicles: Auto loans help you buy new or used cars, motorcycles, or even recreational vehicles (RVs).